We all know how important a washing machine is in a household.

 This means that if you have the washing machine on the right you can open both the washing machine and tumble dryer doors and easily transfer your washing to the dryer without any doors getting in the way.

 Unfortunately, Miele models tend to be pretty expensive, so unless having the door hinge on the right is really important you might want to choose a model with the hinge on the left (see our roundup of the top 10 best washing machines on the market here).

 Without further ado, let’s take a look at two of the best washing machines on the market which have a hinge on the right-hand side.

 Spin speed: 1400 rpm

 Dimensions: 85 cm high x 59.6 cm wide x 63.6 cm deep

 The Miele Eco WDB020 is a very powerful washing machine and is economical too, so you can wash with a clear conscience!

 With a 7 kg load capacity, it should be big enough for the average household.
-If you need something bigger, take a look at the Miele WDD035 which has very similar features but a larger 8 kg load capacity (and a higher price).

 The Miele Eco WDB020 has 12 programmes you can make use of including a 20-minute ‘Express 20’ programme to freshen up clothes quickly and cycles for woollens and delicates.